-Complaints alleging unlawful discrimination, harassment, intimidation, or bullying against any protected group on the basis of actual or perceived characteristics of age, ancestry, color, ethnic group identification, gender expression, gender identity, gender, genetic information, physical disability, mental disability, medical condition, marital status, nationality, national origin, immigration status/citizenship, race or ethnicity, religion, sex, sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any CCS program or activity that receives or benefits from state financial assistance.
+- 1. Complaints alleging unlawful discrimination, harassment, intimidation, or bullying against any protected group on the basis of actual or perceived characteristics of age, ancestry, color, mental disability, physical disability, ethnic group identification, immigration status, citizenship, gender expression, gender identity, gender, genetic information, nationality, national origin,race or ethnicity, religion, medical condition, marital status, sex, or sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any CCS program or activity. - 2.
+Complaints alleging a violation of state or federal law or regulation governing the following programs: - a.
+Accommodations for Pregnant, Parenting, or Lactating Scholars; - b.
+Adult Education; - c.
+Career Technical and Technical Education; - d.
+Career Technical and Technical Training; - e.
+Child Care and Development Programs; - f.
+Consolidated Categorical Aid; - g.
+Education of Scholars in Foster Care, Scholars who are Homeless, former Juvenile Court Scholars now enrolled in a public school; - h.
+Every scholar Succeeds Act; - i.
+Migrant Education Programs; - j.
+Regional Occupational Centers and Programs; - k.
+School Safety Plans; and/or - I. State Preschool Programs.

-- Complaints alleging a violation of state or federal law or regulation governing the following programs, including but not limited to: Education of Students in Foster Care, Students who are Homeless, former Juvenile Court Students now enrolled in a public school, Migratory Children and Children of Military Families, Migrant Education Programs, Every Student Succeeds Act, , Comprehensive School Safety Plans, and Accommodations for Pregnant, Parenting or Lactating Students. - 3.
-Complaints alleging noncompliance with laws relating to pupil fees may be filed pursuant to the local UCP.
-A pupil enrolled in a public school shall not be required to pay a pupil fee for participation in an educational activity.
-A pupil fee includes, but is not limited to, all of the following: - a.
-A fee charged to a pupil as a condition for registering for school or courses, or as a condition for participation in a course or an extracurricular activity, regardless of whether the class or activity is elective or compulsory, or is for credit. - b.
-A security deposit, or other payment, that a pupil is required to make to obtain a lock, locker, book, course apparatus, musical instrument, clothes, or other materials or equipment. - c.
-A purchase that a pupil is required to make to obtain materials, supplies, equipment, or clothes associated with an educational activity. - 4.
-Complaints of noncompliance with laws relating to pupil fees are filed with the Superintendent & CEO. - 5.
-Complaints alleging noncompliance with the requirements governing the Local Control Funding Formula ("LCFF") or Local Control and Accountability Plans ("LCAP") under Education Code sections 47606.5 and 47607.3, as applicable.
-If Charter School adopts a School Plan for Student Achievement ("SPSA") in addition to its LCAP, complaints of noncompliance with the requirements of the SPSA under Education Code sections 64000, 64001, 65000, and 65001 shall also fall under the UCP. - Complaints alleging noncompliance regarding child nutrition programs established pursuant to Education Code sections 49490-49590 are governed by Title 7, Code of Federal Regulations ("C.F.R.") sections 210.19(a)(4), 215.1(a), 220.13(c), 225.11(b), 226.6(n), and 250.15(d) and Title 5, California Code of Regulations ("C.C.R.") sections 15580 - 15584. - 7.
+- 3. Complaints alleging noncompliance with laws relating to scholar fees.
+A scholar enrolled in a public school shall not be required to pay a scholar fee for participation in an educational activity.
+A scholar fee includes, but is not limited to, all of the following: - a.
+A fee charged to a scholar as a condition for registering for school or courses, or as a condition for participation in a course or an extracurricular activity, regardless of whether the class or activity is elective or compulsory, or is for credit. - b.
+A security deposit, or other payment, that a scholar is required to make to obtain a lock, locker, book, course apparatus, musical instrument, clothes, or other materials or equipment. - c.
+A purchase that a scholar is required to make to obtain materials, supplies, equipment, or clothes associated with an educational activity.

+Complaints of noncompliance with laws relating to scholar fees may be filed with the Superintendent & CEO.

+- 4. Complaints alleging noncompliance with the requirements governing the Local Control Funding Formula ("LCFF") or Local Control and Accountability Plans ("LCAP") under Education Code sections 47606.5 and 47607.3, as applicable.
+If Charter School adopts a School Plan for scholar Achievement ("SPSA") in addition to its LCAP, complaints of noncompliance with the requirements of the SPSA under Education Code sections 64000, 64001, 65000, and 65001 shall also fall under the UCP. - Complaints alleging noncompliance regarding child nutrition programs established pursuant to Education Code sections 49490-49590 are governed by Title 7, Code of Federal Regulations ("C.F.R.") sections 210.19(a)(4), 215.1(a), 220.13(c), 225.11(b), 226.6(n), and 250.15(d) and Title 5, California Code of Regulations ("C.C.R.") sections 15580 - 15584. - 6.
 Complaints alleging noncompliance regarding special education programs established pursuant to Education Code sections 56000-56865 and 59000-59300 are governed by the procedures set forth in 5 C.C.R. sections 3200-3205 and 34 C.F.R. sections 300.151-300.153.

-Complaints other than complaints relating to pupil fees must be filed in writing with the following compliance officer:
+Complaints other than complaints relating to scholar fees must be filed in writing with the following compliance officer:

 J.J.
-Lewis | Superintendent & CEO 850 Hampshire Road, Suite P Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org Only complaints regarding pupil fees or LCAP compliance may be filed anonymously and only if the anonymous complainant provides evidence or information leading to evidence to support an allegation of noncompliance with laws relating to pupil fees or LCAP.
+Lewis | Superintendent & CEO 850 Hampshire Road, Suite R Thousand Oaks, California 91361 (818) 824-6233 jlewis@compasscharters.org

+Only complaints regarding scholar fees or LCAP compliance may be filed anonymously and only if the anonymous complainant provides evidence or information leading to evidence to support an allegation of noncompliance with laws relating to scholar fees or LCAP.